Ironhack-Data-Madrid-Octubre-2021/web-scrapping-miniproject/README.md

 4. Visualize at least 5 insights and export the graphs.

 ## Deliverables
+- Jupyter notebook with the scraped data.
+- Exported visualization data.

-Create a markdown file (like the readme) with a brief report including at least 5 graphs summarizing your conclusions.
+- Create a markdown file (like the readme) with a brief report including at least 5 graphs summarizing your conclusions.
 Use markdown format and include the exported graphs as images.

 ## Links & Resources